timdenholm/vscode-netscaler/README.md

 * Snippets  for common CLI commands such as creating and binding objects to vServers; tab-completion is available for various parameters

 ## Installation
 You can install this extension by following the steps in the [Visual Studio Code documentation][4].
-In the Extensions pane, search for "netscaler" and install it there.
+In the Extensions pane, search for `netscaler` and install it there.
 You will get notified automatically about any future extension updates.

 This extension is published on the [Visual Studio Marketplace][2].